Exam administration policies

 Certiport is committed to ensuring that its certification exams are respected and valued in the marketplace.
 Accordingly, Certiport takes appropriate measures to ensure that the integrity of its exams are not compromised and also holds Certiport Authorized Testing Centers (CATCs) accountable for taking appropriate steps to prevent and detect fraud and exam security breaches.

 Certiport conducts periodic data forensics to identify patterns of aberrance in exam results that help detect cheating or content piracy.
-For example, forensic indicators such as types of responses, latency, pass rates and retakes may reveal patterns of cheating, collusion or piracy.
+For example, forensic indicators such as types of responses, latency, pass rates, and retakes may reveal patterns of cheating, collusion, or piracy.
 However, prevention and early detection are critical elements that require the close cooperation of its CATCs.

-Therefore, in addition to relying on its CATCs to provide industry standard monitoring during testing, Certiport requires its CATCs to ensure an appropriate physical testing environment, and that administrators and proctors are sufficiently trained to provide good quality oversight of testing.
+Therefore, in addition to relying on its CATCs to provide industry standard monitoring during testing, Certiport requires its CATCs to ensure an appropriate physical or virtual testing environment, and that administrators and proctors are sufficiently trained to provide good quality oversight of testing.

-Physical testing environment
+Physical or Virtual testing environments

 - Ensure that each test is actively proctored with an unobstructed view of each Test Candidate in the testing area.
 Acceptable methods of proctoring include: